katcipis/sophia/notes/books/seven-concurrency.md

 to share data.
 In Erlang/Elixir you just can't share data, it is always copied, so you will have less options but also less space for hard to debug concurrency bugs.
-If the copying mechanism is well implemented it can over a good performance and provide a more safe/resilient way to develop concurrent software.
+If the copying mechanism is well implemented it can offer a good performance and provide a more safe/resilient way to develop concurrent software.

 About the message passing model there is an interesting quote